 For people of the Jewish faith, Rosh Hashanah is one of the most important holidays of the year.
-Find out more about this first day of the Jewish calendar year.
+Find out more about the first day of the Jewish calendar year.
+In 2016 Rosh Hashana falls on October 2nd to October 4th.

 What Is Rosh Hashanah?